Weigh To Go

 The capacity of your towing vehicle may take some work to figure out, but it could save your life or someone else’s if you make those checks.

 At Weightogo our experienced team of technicians will weigh your caravan and vehicle and tell you if it’s legal and approved to drive.
 If there is a problem we will explain the issues and how to fix them.
-Our RACQ approved team of caravan service and repair technicians can make any adjustments required so you have the peace of mind that you are not breaking the law and your Caravan set up is safe to drive.
+Being a RACQ Selected Repairer, our caravan repair and service team are fully qualified to carry out any modification or adjustment required.
+So you have a peace of mind that you are not breaking the law and that your caravan is set up safe to drive.